giovanni-orciuolo/yoyoma-telegram/README.md

-scp - Search a random SCP or pass a number to search exact SCP cyanide - Generate and send a random Cyanide and Happiness comic coin - Just flips a coin
+scp - Search a random SCP or pass a number to search exact SCP cyanide - Generate and send a random Cyanide and Happiness comic coin - Just flips a coin ytaudio - Search a video on Youtube and download audio from it
 ```

 There are also some random hears just for the sake of it, and the special